QuentinPerez/42-toolkit/CONTRIBUTING.md

 Please refer to existing code and try to keep the same coding style as the one currently used.

-If you have any doubt, feel free to ask any question in the [issues tracker](https://github.com/QuentinPerez/42-toolkit/issues)
+For any questions use the [issues tracker](https://github.com/QuentinPerez/42-toolkit/issues)

-Also, keep in mind: **a function should do one thing, and it should do it well**.
+Remenber: **a function should do one thing, and it should do it well**.

 ## Commits